Skip to content

 Other means of access

-There are analogues in the shape of QR codes and NFC tags containing URLs, meaning the same content could be accessed via any of these methods, possibly in combination, to obtain a better reach and device compatibility:
+There are analogues in the shape of QR codes and NFC tags containing URLs, meaning the same content could be accessed via any of these methods, possibly in combination, to obtain a better reach and device compatibility.
+Note that CliqTags Nearby supports all these methods, and associated information will be shown the same way to users.

 Characteristic Beacon QR code NFC tag